-Since arriving in Uganda I have been in awe of the way the small network of dedicated, friendly and skilled prosthetic technologists go above and beyond their duty, working with endless integrity despite the many challenges they face.
-Not only are they making much of the assistive technologies from scratch (wheelchairs, crutches, corrective braces, wooden feet…) but they are also acting occupational therapists, support workers and confidantes to their patients.
+That being said the small network of dedicated, friendly and skilled prosthetic technologists Legs4Africa are currently working with go above and beyond their duties, working with endless integrity despite the many systematic difficulties.
+They make much of the assistive technologies from scratch (wheelchairs, crutches, corrective braces, wooden feet…) but they are also acting occupational therapists, support workers and confidantes to patients.

-Mulago Regional Referral Hospital is also home to the country’s only prosthetics and orthotics training school where tomorrow’s technologists learn the skills of the trade.
-Some will go on to work for private clinics, others may work for clinics supported by international sponsors or NGOs and some will continue the work in the regional referral hospitals around the country.
-But what is for sure is that they have chosen to dedicate themselves to helping others in more ways than perhaps they have yet come to realise.
+Mulago Regional Referral Hospital is home to the country’s only prosthetic and orthotic training school where tomorrow’s technologists learn the skills of the trade.
+Some of the seventy-four students currently enrolled will go on to work for private clinics, others may work for clinics supported by international sponsors or NGOs and some will continue the work in the regional referral hospitals around the country.